-Media Preservation Foundation (MPF) is a Delaware non-profit corporation organized in
+Media Preservation Foundation (MPF) is a Delaware non-profit corporation

 Funded solely by donations and underwriting, MPF’s underlying mission is to

 preserve archival materials (recorded and printed) from local radio broadcast

 stations throughout the country with an emphasis on historic radio station ID jingles